tonghuikang/blog/_posts/2025-09-29-introduction-to-dynamic-programming.md

 ## What is dynamic programming?

-It is a way to solve a problem by breaking it down into subproblems.
+Dynamic programming solves problems by

+- breaking them down into overlapping subproblems
+- solving the subproblems
+- reusing solutions to subproblems

 These are what I consider canonical problems in dynamic programming: